JohnCoates/Aerial/Readme.md

 If Aerial.saver could not be opened, place Aerial.saver in ~/Library/Screen Savers

-## Caching Support - Beta
-If you'd like the videos to be saved as they are viewed to minimize bandwidth concerns, the 1.2 beta has this feature.
-[Click here to download 1.2 beta](https://github.com/JohnCoates/Aerial/releases/download/v1.2beta/Aerial.zip)

 ## Settings Aerial as Your Screen Saver

 1. Open System Preferences -> Desktop & Screen Saver -> Screen Saver